SonySemiconductorSolutions/ssih-music/docs/Tutorial.en.md

 Instrument software is developed in the Arduino IDE.
 Follow these steps to install the Arduino IDE, the Spresense Arduino board package, and the Sound Signal Processing Library for Spresense.

-1. Using the instructions in the [Spresense Arduino Library Getting Started Guide](https://developer.sony.com/develop/spresense/docs/arduino_set_up_en.html), install the Arduino IDE and the Spresense Arduino board package.
+1. Using the instructions in the [Getting Started with Spresense Arduino guide](https://developer.sony.com/develop/spresense/docs/arduino_set_up_ja.html), install the Arduino IDE and the Spresense Arduino board package.
 2. Install the Sound Signal Processing Library for Spresense in the Arduino IDE.
     1. Download the Source code (zip) from the [Release Page](https://github.com/SonySemiconductorSolutions/ssih-music/releases/).
     2. Open the Arduino IDE and click "Sketch" > "Include Library" > "Install .ZIP Library".